 - Give suggestions for how students should approach readings.
 Also, be sure to explain how each reading ties into other assignments.
 Instructors always have a purpose for assigning readings, but it is important to make sure this is conveyed to students.

 - Offer guidance for exam and project preparation.
 If these high-stakes assessments are in a different format than they were previously, help your students understand what that means for their studying behavior.
 Preparing for a timed multiple-choice exam is very different from preparation for an essay exam.
 Give your students best-practices for the type of assessment you are giving.

 - Ask for student feedback.
 Set up an informal, anonymous survey that asks students about their experience in the course, how confident they are about their ability to succeed, and what resources would help them perform better in the course.

-Cultivating students’ sense of connection to the course, content and larger campus during the move to remote learning is imperative.
-Many students, particularly underrepresented groups, may be feeling lonely right now due to the loss of campus community.
+Cultivating students’ sense of connection to the course, content, and larger campus during the move to remote learning is imperative.
+Many students, particularly underrepresented groups, maybe feeling lonely right now due to the loss of the campus community.
 It is therefore important to ensure that the sense of community that you built in your course so far continues, even in a remote learning environment.